 Damages You Can Receive in a New York Nursing Home Abuse Case

-When you contact us, a nursing home abuse lawyer on our team can begin a personal injury case against the facility liable for your loved one’s abuse.
-Doing so may allow you to recover compensation for a variety of damages, both economic and non-economic.
+When you contact us, our attorneys can begin a personal injury case against the facility liable for your loved one’s abuse.
+Taking legal action may allow you to recover compensation for a variety of damages, both economic and non-economic.
 In severe cases of abuse, your family may be entitled to punitive damages.

 - Pain and suffering